 - A list of current debts (charge accounts, dental, hospital or doctor bills, furniture payments, etc.).
 Include what the bill is for and when the last payment was made

 - If you own your own business, bring the business income and B&O tax records

 - Any written community property agreement you have with your spouse

 The issues that need to be resolved include:

 What about mediation?

 The lawyers in our firm strongly believe that alternative dispute resolution is an effective tool in resolving family law issues.
-Mediation is a powerful tool which often assists both sides in minimizing the negative impacts of divorce and separation.
-We are available to guide our clients through mediation and advice regarding other forms of dispute resolution such as Collaborative Law.
+Mediation is a powerful tool that often assists both sides in minimizing the negative impacts of divorce and separation.
+We are available to guide our clients through mediation and advice regarding other forms of dispute resolution such as collaborative law.

 Can both spouses use a single attorney?